opendocsg/slw-judgments-backfill/2010_SGHC_284/report.md

  (d) Looking at the conduct of the parties as a whole, while there may be have been some delay on the part of the Bank in bringing the application for an anti-suit injunction, that delay did not imbue the application with the lack of bona fides.
 It was not such a significant delay as to enable the court to reasonably impute a level of mischief or bad faith to the Bank.

 26     Next, the AR dealt with the legal requirements for an anti-suit injunction.
-He based his analysis on the framework set out in _John Reginald Stott Kirkham and others v Trane US Inc and others_ [2009] 4 SLR(R) 428 (“ _Kirkham_ ”) in relation to the principles to be applied when considering whether to grant an anti-suit injunction.
+He based his analysis on the framework set out in _John Reginald Stott Kirkham and others v Trane US Inc and others_ <span class="citation">[2009] 4 SLR(R) 428</span> (“ _Kirkham_ ”) in relation to the principles to be applied when considering whether to grant an anti-suit injunction.
 Using this framework, he found:

  (a) That the parties were amenable to the Singapore courts’ jurisdiction since they had been actively engaged in this litigation before the courts for no less than five years.